Azure/azure-ulib-c/doc/code_style.md

 ```

 ## Test and requirements
-All components should be totally tested, it is highly recommended that the code have 100% of test coverage.
+All components must be totally tested, it is highly recommended that the code have 100% of test coverage.

 All code should contain, at least, requirements, unit tests, end-to-end tests, and samples.
 The requirements description should be placed in the unit test file, on top of the test function that verifies the requirement.
 The unit test name should be placed in the code as a comment, together with the code that implements that functionality.
 For example: